-At both schools we adopt a total communication approach throughout school by:
+At Aurora Hedgeway, all forms of communication are acknowledged and valued.
+At Aurora Hedgeway we adopt a total communication approach throughout school by:

-- Creating opportunities for communication throughout the whole curriculum. - Supporting young people to develop good relationships with others. - Helping young people maintain a well-regulated emotional state for learning and interacting. - Helping young people to take part in daily life by developing their adaptive behaviours linked to communication. - Developing each young person's communication according to their individual needs to enable them to develop spontaneous and functional communication skills. - Embedding communication targets across the curriculum. - Adopting the Zones of Regulation to support young people to express their feeling and emotions to enable self-regulation.

-At our schools pupils needs are assessed as and when required, using a combination of individual assessments, classroom observations and liaison between staff and family.
-Weekly SaLT sessions are focused on 'Social Thinking', they are planned by a Speech and Language Therapist using an evidence based program.
-At Hanley school this is delivered by the Elklan Communication Champions.

-At our schools, the following interventions are used to help develop and support language development, communication and social skills:
+- Creating opportunities for communication throughout the whole curriculum. - Supporting young people to develop good relationships with others. - Helping young people maintain a well-regulated emotional state for learning and interacting. - Helping young people to take part in daily life by developing their adaptive behaviours linked to communication. - Developing each young person's communication according to their individual needs to enable them to develop spontaneous and functional communication skills. - Embedding communication targets across the curriculum. - Adopting the Zones of Regulation to support young people to express their feeling and emotions to enable self-regulation- - At Aurora Hedgeway pupils needs are assessed as and when required, using a combination of individual assessments, classroom observations and liaison between staff and family.
+Weekly Lego Therapy are focused on 'communication, they are planned by a Speech and Language Therapist using an evidence based program and delivered by the class teams - At Aurora Hedgeway, the following interventions are used to help develop and support language development, communication and social skills: